What is the birth control patch?

 How do I make the patch work best for me?

-Here are some tips to help you stay on schedule and remember when it’s time to put on a new patch:
+Here are some tips to help you stay on schedule:

 Use Spot On, our birth control reminder app or set a weekly alarm on your phone.

 Note your patch change days on your calendar.